-3. No development shall commence, including any site clearance or demolition, until a survey, to check for the presence of barn owl(s), has been submitted to and approved in writing by the Local Planning Authority.
-Should barn owl(s) be found then no work shall be undertaken until a method statement, detailing appropriate mitigation, has been submitted and approved in writing by the Local Planning Authority.
-Any mitigation measures shall be maintained in perpetuity.
+3. No development shall commence, including any demolition, until a survey has been undertaken to check for the presence of barn owl(s).
+Should barn owl(s) be found then no work shall be undertaken until a method statement, detailing appropriate mitigation, has been submitted to and approved in writing by the Local Planning Authority.
+Any mitigation measures shall be implemented as approved and maintained in perpetuity.